nashville-software-school/client-side-mastery/projects/tier-4/giffygram/chapters/GG_POST_LIST.md

 | <h1>&#x270e;</h1> |  _Code refactoring is the process of restructuring existing computer code._ |

 Follow these steps to see if you can do the refactor yourself.
-If you have a hard time with the instructions, you can talk to your teammates or a member of the instruction team.
+If you have a hard time with the instructions, you can talk to your teammates or a member of the coaching team.

 1. Create a new directory: `giffygram/src/scripts/post`
 1. In that directory, create a module named `PostList.js`